H2CO3/Sparkling/doc/tutorial.md

 The order of elements in an array (when enumerated using an iterator) is unspecified.
 It is required that you pass an even number of arguments to this function - calling it with an odd number of elements raises a runtime error.

+To create an associative array, you can also use associative array literals, where keys and values are separated by a colon:

+    var words = { "cheese": "fromage", "apple": "pomme" };

+If you are using literals, it is even possible to intermix the two types:

+    var mixed = { "foo", "bar": "baz", "quirk", "lol": 1337 };

+Here, `"foo"` will have the key 0, `"baz"` corresponds to `"bar"`, `"quirk"` to 2, and 1337 to `"lol"`.

 Array members corresponding to a string key can be accessed using the convenience dot notation: